pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Scala 2.13

+* Configure makeSite to preview: previewFixedPort := Some(9999)
+* Copy css using makeSite (not update-docs.sh)
+* Fix markdown lint warnings
+* Figure out better way to reference images in docs

 * Create a simple graph implementation so that `axle-core` can avoid including `axle-jung`
 * Create `axle-png` to help avoid “headless” exception or Xvfb requirement during tests
 * Fix "NSWindow drag regions should only be invalidated on the Main Thread!
 This will throw an exception in the future." warning during axle-jogl test